 Gendarmenmarkt, photo: Michael Setzpfandt

 Assuming you’re all ready now to immerse yourself into the holiday magic, let’s take a look at your possible festive destinations.
 If you feel like you’re totally Santa-resistant, hate all the same fuss all over again, but still wouldn’t really mind acknowledging the time of the year somehow, I’d definitely recommend the Weihnachtsfilmfestival.
-It’s happening in Kino Moviemento on Kottbusser Damm, and offers movies exactly at the time when all the good girls and boys sit by the table or at least skype with their moms, meaning 24th, 25th, and 26th December, from around 4 pm till after midnight (the last movie starts at 23:15).
-You can look up the exact schedule (there are some horrors!) and ticket prices here.
+It’s happening in Kino Moviemento on Kottbusser Damm and offers movies exactly at the time when all the good girls and boys sit by the table or at least Skype with their moms, meaning from the 22nd till the 24th.
+You can look up the exact schedule and ticket prices here.

 All the other daytime activities, which may get a little bit cheesy, are: the Christmas Concerts in the Charlottenburg Palace, the Christmas Concert in the Berlin Cathedral, the common lightning of candles for the Chanukka, and the circus at Tempodrom (available even on the 24th!).
-There are also multiple concerts, both on the 25th and 26th, in the Berliner Philharmonie, including a romantic set with Romeo and Juliet and A Midsummer Night’s Dream.
+There are also multiple concerts, both on the 25th and 26th, in the Berliner Philharmonie.

 Berlin also offers some options for those who are absolutely resolved to ignore the Christmas Spirit.
 I found a variety of really interesting museums that you can go to even on the 24th.
 The topics include: the modern history of Kreuzberg, the DDR and the last years of the Russian troops in Germany, all about the classic car Trabant, and even the photography of Helmut Newton.
 The famous museums on the Museum Island (like the Pergamon, Bode, and Neues Museum) are closed on the 24th, but on the 25th and 26th you can visit them like on a regular Sunday.
 That’s not all!
 You can research further possibilities at the official Berlin website.